My path from animal research to lighting

 Spot on light pollution and better lighting!

 My career in science communication wasn’t really planned.
 I had done some stuff during my PhD, and I had always liked to talk and write about science.
-Then I got a job as communication coordinator for a project on light pollution.
+Then I got a job at the Leibniz Institute of Freshwater Ecology and Inland Fisheries in Berlin as communication coordinator for the Loss of the Night research project on light pollution.
 Suddenly my horizon widened.
 Not only did I get to work about biology, but on physics, astronomy, technology, urban planning, public safety, culture, and many more aspects.
 I seized the opportunity and started a life as lecturer, author, and consultant.

 No matter what age or knowledge, I want to open people’s mind for science and motivate them to learn new things.
 An important part of my work is to give new impulses on how to raise our quality of life and how to conserve our environment.